Our Hall program is a rich developmental play and language experience program for children in Foundation to Grade 2.

 Hall sessions run for an hour and consist of children from different grades.
 Currently, 10 children come from 3 different classrooms.
 This supports transitions through the school as it allows for students to know a wide variety of children.
 This supports the wellbeing of all students and benefits are evident in the playground.
 Children have several opportunities each week to participate in Hall as follows:

 Classroom teachers ensure that mixed groups attend Hall each session and that younger children or those with needs that are best supported by Hall have the extra sessions.
 Over the year, Grade 1's (for example) end up having the same number of sessions regardless of the grade they are in.

 There are opportunities to support the Hall program and the running of small group activities.
 They might be your own ideas or support for activities already running.
 Organisational jobs are available for helpful parents as well.
-Please see Mandy if you would like to make a time to help or check the Hall noticeboard.
+Please let the office know that you would like to make time to help or check the Hall noticeboard.

 Donations are gratefully received.
-Please check the noticeboard for items that are needed or let Mandy know if you have anything else you would like to donate.
+Please check the noticeboard for items that are needed or let the offie know if you have anything else you would like to donate.

 Japanese is the Language Other Than English (LOTE) that is offered at MPW.
 It is taught to at all year levels from Foundation to Grade 6.
 All children attend Japanese classes for 1 hour per week.

 The Japanese program is integrated into the classroom curriculum as much as is practicable.
 This might mean that a particular aspect of a unit that lends itself to the language is selected as a focus to not only extend the unit but to consolidate and develop new language and language patterns.
 The activities may have a cultural background with a unit influence as appropriate.

 Language is made up of different components that are interactive and interdependent – listening, speaking, reading and writing.
 All aspects are covered as a whole and independently at times, depending on the unit and/or the needs of the students.